 Laufmann then proceeds to tout how well the body is designed, a point with which no one disagrees.
 One can admire the beauty and robust functionality of something while also acknowledging that it’s not perfect.
 My new LED television is an incredible marvel of electrical engineering and I can’t even begin to describe most of its internal mechanism.
 But it was designed such that, when you mount it on the wall, with a mounting mechanism designed and sold by the same company, you can no longer access the manual buttons such as the on/off and volume.
 It’s not a huge deal.
 That’s what remotes are for, but clearly someone goofed.
 The television works perfectly and this one little flaw only presents a problem very rarely, but it’s still a flaw.

 The difference between a television and an organism is that the former is the product of intentional design and the latter isn’t.
 I suspect that future models of my television will address this glitch because the design team will fix it.
-Design glitches in organisms can be fixed, too, but it takes a lot longer because you’d have to wait thousands of years for the rare appearance of a mutation that solves the problem, followed by selection to fix the new version in the population.
+Design glitches in organisms can be fixed, too, but it takes a lot longer because you’d have to wait thousands of years for the rare appearance of a mutation that solves the problem, followed by selection or drift to fix the new version in the population.
 For this reason, every organism harbors thousands of glitches waiting to be fixed.
 Many never will be.

 In the rest of the article, Laufmann attempts to explain the “real” explanations for why we see apparent design flaws in organisms such as human beings.
 He gives five ways that biologists can go wrong in how they view design in living things.
 Each has their own errors embedded in them, as I’ll explain, but all five of these are essentially straw man arguments in which Laufmann mischaracterizes what biologists actually say and believe and then attacks the claims that he’s attributed to us.